adotiyal/cbh-take-home/cbh-take-home-project/Ticket_Breakdown.md

 #### Task:

-Since the repost needs to use external_id perform the code change to use external_id in generateReport.
+Since the report needs to use agent_external_id perform the code change to use agent_external_id instead of agent_internal_id in generateReport.

 #### Implementation details:

 generateReport function is currently generating report for the facility.
 This function uses internal_id for the agent.
 We need to change the function to use external_id for the agent.
-Use the GET API implemented in Ticket 3 to GET an external_id for an internal_id for agents.
-This will means find all the agent internal_id in the report, find external_id for each of the agent internal_id and replace the internal_id to external_id wherever needed.
+Use the GET API implemented in Ticket 3 to GET an external_id for an internal_id for all agents.
+This will means getting all the agent internal_id in the report, find external_id for each of the agent internal_id and replace the internal_id to external_id wherever needed.
 Use feature flag to add this feature in backend.
-This will make sure we are able to of testing for selective facilities first before making it GA for all facilities.
+Feature flag will make sure we are able to do testing for selective facilities first before making it GA for all facilities.

 #### Acceptance criteria: